pierre-vigier/Perl6-Math-Matrix/README.md

 ### gist

-Limited tabular view for the shell output.
-Just cuts off excessive rows and columns.
-Implicitly called while:
+Limited tabular view, optimized for shell output.
+Just cuts off excessive columns that do not fit into standard terminal and also stops after 20 rows.
+Several dots will hint that something is missing.
+It is implicitly called when:

     say $matrix;      # output when matrix has more than 100 cells